mg979/vim-packs/Readme.md

 " packadd! a plugin, complete with repo address
 Pack 'tpope/vim-surround'

+" packadd a plugin, complete with repo address
+" note that the bang will cause the packadd command to be called *without* bang " that means that the package will be immediately be added to the runtimepath " and sourced, see ':help initialization'
+Pack! 'vim-airline/vim-airline'

 " a local plugin can still be updated, if it is a valid repo with remotes Pack 'vim-fugitive'